conradbkay/llm-commit/readme.md

 - Turn into a CLI tool
 - More APIs (Deepseek, openAI, xAI)
 - Run on previous commits
-- Run on commits in date range, manually approve/deny all changes
+- Run on commits in date range, manually approve/deny all changes or ask it to try again
 - Might as well have a frontend for the above